 The psoas muscle connects your legs to your spine and is a very deep-seated muscle.
 It is joined at the lower back or lumbar spine vertebrae on one end, crossing to the outer edge of the pelvic bone/pubis and also connecting to the femur.

-- It helps define posture, pulling your lower back vertebrae forward and down so it can bear the weight above it.
+- It helps define posture, pulling your lower back vertebrae forward and down so

 - It also helps transfer weight as needed to enable you to stand upright.

 - It also plays a role in dynamic function or movements like walking – moving your rear leg forward after the front leg has stepped out, to create the characteristic walking motion.

 - Apart from being one of the main hip flexors, it also stabilizes your lumbar spine, hip joints, and sacroiliac joints which connect the pelvic ilium bones and the spine supporting sacrum.1

 Challenges With Psoas Muscle Stretches You Must Know Of